luqmanbarry/regional-dr-with-aws-efs/README.md

 At a higher level, the procedure would look like this:

 1. Provision OpenShift-Secondary in Region B - If not provisioned already.
-2. Integrate OpenShift-Secondary with EFS-Secondary instance - if not done already.
+2. Integrate OpenShift-Secondary with the EFS-Secondary instance - if not done already.

   - Network connectivity verification
-  - Enable dynamic volume provisioning as well, [configure](https://cloud.redhat.com/experts/rosa/aws-efs/) the AWS EFS CSI Driver Operator.
-Keep in mind that dynamic volumes are not supported by this solution.
+  - Dynamic volume provisioning can be [enabled](https://cloud.redhat.com/experts/rosa/aws-efs/) as well.
+However, they should be used for non-critical workloads that do not require regional disaster recovery.
 3. Run the [volume-restore](.ci/volume-restore.sh) pipeline to restore static volumes onto OpenShift-Secondary.

-    This process will scan the `<playbook-dir>/PV-PVCs/primary/*` directory, create a corresponding PV/PVC for each manifest found; and save the resulting volume manifests in `<playbook-dir>/PV-PVCs/secondary/*`.
+    This process will scan the `<playbook-dir>/PV-PVCs/primary/<cluster_name>/*` directory, create a corresponding PV/PVC for each manifest found; and save the resulting volume manifests in `<playbook-dir>/PV-PVCs/secondary/<cluster_name>*`. `cluster_name` is the name of the primary cluster.

 4. Redeploy your applications onto OpenShift-Secondary.
 5. Reroute network traffic to the Secondary region.